Autumn, Thanksgiving, Football, Sweaters, Belgian Beer...and Black Friday.

 EXAMPLE: "Will I ever see these prices for these products again?
 The answer: No, these special prices are online exclusive and limited-time only, and will never be seen again.
 Click here to take advantage of this offer now.

-Yup, you know it - this Black Friday Strategy wouldn't be complete without a Cyber Monday promotion to finish strong and truly get the largest share of the wallet!
+Yup, you know it -- this Black Friday Email Strategy wouldn't be complete without a Cyber Monday promotion to finish strong and address that GIANT share of the holiday shopper's wallet!

-Simply opt-in below and I'll send you the step-by-step guide (plus bonus tips) and a video for this entire Black Friday sale.
+And you can get the entire Black Friday email strategy now just by signing in below and I'll send you the step-by-step guide (plus bonus tips) and a training video for this entire Black Friday sale.
 It's 100% free and will give you everything you need to pull off a successful Black Friday Holiday Sale.